hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

 >>> Attempt
 >>> Attempt
 >>> Attempted 3 times but failed
-#-----
+#---
-#when break is used on a for..else loop
+#   when break is used on a for..else loop
-#-----
+#---
 successful = True
 ...
 >>> Attempt
 >>> Successful
-#if the code hits the break statement then even if the else clause is indented outside of the for loop, it will still not evaluate the else code.
+#   if the code hits the break statement then even if the else clause is indented outside of the for loop, it will still not evaluate the else code.
 ```

 [Back to Top](#table-of-contents)